The Birth Order Bias

 The plight of the oldest is like that of the middle in the old system: they could criticize both parties, only-born and last-born, but would choose not to.
 It wouldn’t do them any favors — they would still be a loser and sinner all around.
 They still express their jealousies, but this time with the knowledge the only child — and them alone — is supporting them.
 This makes them vulnerable to the only, but righteous to their sibling.

 If the first is in the middle, then the middle — the “OK” position — is first.
-Only children’s new job will be to push the oldest forward and pull the youngest along, all without sounding “better” than the oldest.
+The only’s new job will be to push the oldest forward and pull the youngest along, all without sounding “better” than the oldest.
 Just like the middle could work with, but not be better than the oldest, the only works the same way.
 They act as buffer and buy-in.
-Every time they come across the oldest and youngest together, they must say their new script or else be seen as insensitive and ignorant to the plight of siblings.
+Every time they come across the oldest, they must first be prompted and then say their new script, or else be seen as insensitive and ignorant to the plight of siblings.

 Why has the only child’s “winner” trait — not having to worry about siblings — turned into a “saint” trait?
 As it turns out, making winner traits righteous is possible, but depends on the following conditions: saying “don’t,” and power dynamics that are such so that it’s spoken to a vulnerable, not righteous, party.
 Saying “I don’t. . .” implies “you do,” and in this case validates the hardships of a weaker party.
 Siblings’ winner traits, on the other hand, can never be made righteous, because they can’t say “don’t” regarding sibling relationships.
 Their winner traits, when spoken aloud, just reinforce only children’s “loser” traits.